navneetchauhan1988/AzureSentinel/Instructions/Lab 9 : Azure Sentinel Watchlist.md

 ## Lab scenario

 You're a Security Operations Analyst working at a company that implemented Azure Sentinel.
-You must create watchlist based on the Indicator of Compromise (IoC) provided.
+You must create watchlist based on the Indicators of Compromise (IoC) provided.
 In this scenario we will pretend a valid IPAddress as an IoC